Volunteer Appreciation Week 2020

 Kevin also volunteers with Hockey Alberta in several capacities, including facilitating coach clinics, on-ice instruction at development camps, and volunteer coaching.

 "I feel like if I can help a young athlete grow as a person and become more confident, I can help them accomplish more," said Kevin.
 "If that’s carried forward with them for their entire life, it will create opportunities for others.
 I also think back to my youth and how many great people influenced my life through their volunteer work, and I believe we build stronger communities through sport and teamwork and I enjoy watching the players I coach grow and develop.
 There’s no downside to volunteering."

 Kevin notes his recent experience as being part of the Team Alberta North Male coaching staff for the 2020 Arctic Winter Games as one of his most memorable moments.

 "Even though the games were cancelled, just being part of the process starting in August with applying for the job through to our training weekend with the players from both the male and female teams it was a fantastic experience," he said.
 "Another highlight for me has been working all of the Hockey Alberta PEP camps and being with the Hockey Alberta PEP program from the beginning."

-Kevin operates a grain farm and is considered an essential worker, so he continues to work through the COVID-19 pandemic.
+Operating a grain farm, Kevin is an essential worker and continues to work through the COVID-19 pandemic.